scottaohara/Brass-Tacks/README.md

 <hr />

-Credit to normalize.css's HTML example for providing a good base of HTML tags to test from, and to use as a list of tags to consider for this foundation and tags that are just not important in the majority of website projects I've been involved with.
+Credit to normalize.css's HTML example for providing a good base of HTML tags to test from and to use as a list of tags to consider for this foundation and tags that are just not important in the majority of website projects I've been involved with.